theta360developers/blog/_posts/2017-06-07-tutorial-aframe-theta-image-gallery.md

 ![](/blog/img/2017-06/vrgallery/glitchRemixName.png)

 You can customize the name from the drop down menu.
+When you see a screen like the one below, click on the name (example: ablaze-bike) to edit the name.

 ![](/blog/img/2017-06/vrgallery/glitchNameChange.png)